May 09, 2021

 You don't know what you don't know.
 Process mapping will uncover hidden problems hindering growth and innovation.

-A business nightmare looks like a vicious cycle: inefficient process - operational gaps - impact on customer satisfaction - burnouts - more inefficient processes...
+A business nightmare looks like a vicious cycle: inefficient process - operational gaps - impact on customer satisfaction - employee burnouts - more inefficient processes...

 Although process mapping has its fair share of benefits, it also has certain limitations.
 Let's take a look at some common instances where process mapping is not enough: